If your car is overheating when you are driving then you could be slowly killing your engine.

 6. Low Engine Oil Level

-The oil in your car's engine also helps to keep it cool.
-If you let the oil level go too low, this can also contribute to it over heating.
+The oil in your car’s engine also helps to keep it cool.
+If you let the oil level go too low, this can also contribute to it overheating.
+It’s also very important to use the right oil in your car and to change it regularly.

 Every car, no matter what it’s age must have a working cooling system to keep it running at optimum temperature.
 Cooling systems are actually very simple and they all work using the same principles, no matter what engine they are cooling.